Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 Early detection of cardiomyopathy in Airedale Terriers

-1. Regular vet visits
+1. Regular veterinary visits

-• Clinical examination: assessment of the dog's general condition, breathing and physical activity.
+• Clinical examination: Assessment of the dog's general condition, breathing, and physical activity.

 2. Specific cardiac examinations

-3. Genetic testing
+3. Genetic tests

-4. Monitor early symptoms
+4. Observe early symptoms

 • Irregular heartbeat: If you can feel your dog's pulse, an irregular heartbeat could be a sign.